i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 [conflicts]({{ page.root }}/reference/#conflicts) by giving us tools to [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

+## Resolving conflict on textual files
+***Note: This part has been basically covered by Travis, if you feel confident about it, you can jump to the next session following.***

 To see how we can resolve conflicts, we must first create one.
 The file `mars.txt` currently looks like this in both partners' copies of our `planets`
 repository: